-Let us make this very clear, that it may be a mark of some achievement to be able to see "the shadow"; it may mark a higher step in attainment to be able to hear "the voice in the silence"; but above everything, let us strive to feel the heart-beats of our fellows, to make their sorrows our own, to rejoice in their attainments and to guide them to our Father's bosom for peace and comfort.
+Thus step by step we approach the Light, even the Father of Lights in whom there is "no shadow."
+And let us make the following points very clear: it may be a mark of some achievement to be able to see "the shadow"; it may mark a higher step in attainment to be able to hear "the voice in the silence"; but above everything, let us strive to feel the heartbeats of our fellows, to make their sorrows our own, to rejoice in their attainments, and to guide them to our Father's bosom for peace and comfort. \Box